mccallj57/LexToken/README.md

     function lexDAOtransfer(address from, address to, uint256 amount) public onlyLexDAO {
         _transfer(from, to, amount); // lexDAO governance transfers token balance }

+### LexDAO Certification

+Each contract issued in the LexToken lineage can be certified by lexDAO for code and legal security purposes.
+An example call involves this simple overlay to the ERC-20 contract:

+    function lexDAOcertify(bool _certified) public onlyLexDAO {
+        certified = _certified; // lexDAO governance maintains token contract certification }

+// and factory:

+    function updateCertification(bool updatedCertification) public {
+        require(msg.sender == _lexDAO);
+        _certified = updatedCertification;
+        emit CertificationUpdated(updatedCertification);
+    }

+Tokens issued from certified factories will automatically bear this stamp.

 ### Lexit